Career Timeline of Maxine Waters: Major Achievements and Milestones

 1991: Elected to U.S. House of Representatives

-In 1991, Maxine Waters began serving as the U.S. Representative for California's 43rd congressional district, then numbered as the 29th district.
+In 1991, Maxine Waters began serving as the U.S. Representative for California's 43rd congressional district, initially numbered as the 29th district.

 1997: Chaired Congressional Black Caucus

-In 1997, Maxine Waters began chairing the Congressional Black Caucus.
+In 1997, Maxine Waters began her term as chair of the Congressional Black Caucus.

 1998: Chaired Congressional Black Caucus

-In 1998, Maxine Waters continued to chair the Congressional Black Caucus.
+In 1998, Maxine Waters continued her term as chair of the Congressional Black Caucus.

-In 1999, Maxine Waters ended her term as the chair of the Congressional Black Caucus.
+In 1999, Maxine Waters' term as chair of the Congressional Black Caucus came to an end.

 2005: Testified on For-Profit Education Fraud

-In 2005, Maxine Waters testified at the U.S. House Committee on Education and the Workforce hearings, highlighting the American College of Medical Technology as a "problem school" in her district.
+In 2005, Maxine Waters testified at the U.S. House Committee on Education and the Workforce hearings on "Enforcement of Federal Anti-Fraud Laws in For-Profit Education", highlighting the American College of Medical Technology as a "problem school" in her district.

 August 2008: Waters Introduces Stop VULTURE Funds Act